Canning Butternut Squash Soup Base

 • Add rest of veggies.
 Next, add the carrots, onions, and garlic.
 Stir to combine.

-• Scrap film off.
+• Scrape film off.
 As the veggies cook, scrap off the yellow film that gathers on the top.

 • Add canning salt.
 Top each jar with ½ teaspoon of canning salt for pints, or 1 teaspoon of canning salt for quarts.

 • Prepare for canning.
 Place the rims and rings on top of the jars.
 Tighten the rings so they are fingertip-tight.
 Transfer the jars to the pressure canner.
-Adjust the water so there is enough water as per your pressure canner manufacturer's recommendations.
+Adjust the water so there is enough water based on your pressure canner manufacturer's instructions.
 Add a splash of white vinegar to the canner to prevent cloudy jars.
 Secure the lid to the pressure canner and place over medium heat.

 • Cool.
 Once the timer goes off, remove the canner from the heat and allow the canner to reduce its pressure naturally.
 Once it reads 0 pounds of pressure, remove the weight or adjust the dial to 0 and allow more steam to vent.
 Once the steam has fully vented, wait 10 more minutes.
-Remove the lid, tilting it away from your face, and allow the jars to sit for 5 minutes.
-Transfer the jars to a heat-safe area and allow them to cool for 12-24 hours.
+Remove the lid, tilting it away from your face, and let the jars sit for 5 minutes.
+Transfer the jars to a heat-safe area and let them cool for 12-24 hours.

 • Check seals and store.
 After 24 hours, check for a proper seal by pressing the center of the lid.
 If it is down and doesn’t pop back up, it is good.
 If it pops back up, refrigerate and use within 3 days.
 Once a proper seal has been confirmed, remove the rings and store the jars in a cool dark place for 12-18 months or per your lid manufacturer’s recommendations.